kolkhis/tech-notes/linux/package_management.md

 dpkg -r package     # Remove a package
 dpkg -l             # List all installed packages
-dpkg -l | grep -i package_name  # Find out if a package is installed
+dpkg -l | grep -i package_name  # Find out if a package is installed dpkg -S command     # Search for the package that installed the command
 ```

 ### `dpkg` Output